Cognigy/Extensions/extensions/uipath/README.md

 ### **Input Parameters**
 - Access Token: The Bearer token that was obtained with the Node **Authentication**.
 This can be added dynamically using Cognigy Script.
-- Organization Unit ID: The Organization Unit ID obtained with the **Get Releases** Node.
+- Organization Unit ID: The Organization Unit ID obtained with the **Get Processes** Node.
 This can be added dynamically using Cognigy Script.
 - Queue Name: The name of the queue in your orchestrator, where the new item should be created.
 - Queue Reference: The reference name that should be inserted within the new transaction.
 This field is optional and can be used to store for example the value `Cognigy` for a better traceability.
 - Transaction Item Priority: This field can be used to set the priority level for the created queue item.